 Each gorgeous page features a hiding border collie that you must locate (and trust me when I say that he’s as elusive as a seasoned burglar).

 Looking for fun books for kids during a road trip?
-Difficult Riddles For Smart Kids is exactly that – a compilation of 300 challenging riddles and brain teasers for intelligent children.
-It’s as educational as it is entertaining making it one of the best road trip books for kids.
+Difficult Riddles For Smart Kids is a compilation of 300 challenging riddles and brain teasers for intelligent children.
+It’s as educational as it is entertaining, making it one of the best road trip books for kids.

 This brain-teasing book aims to test logic, lateral thinking as well as memory and engages the brain in seeing patterns and connections between different things and circumstances.